Medical fitness to drive

 Health professional obligations: fitness to drive

-A person registered under Health Practitioner Regulation National Law is considered to be a health professional who can conduct a fitness to drive assessment.
+A person registered under the Health Practitioner Regulation National Law is considered to be a health professional.
+Only they can conduct a fitness to drive assessment.

 Health professionals include but are not limited to: